-"You don't have to be a fireman to use a fire extinguisher, you don't have to be a paramedic to use a defibrillator."
+"You don't have to be a fireman to use a fire extinguisher, and you don't have to be a paramedic to use a defibrillator."

-*Please note that installation is not included as a standard, although we will always try and help find a recommended electrician.
+*Please note that installation is not included as standard, although we will always try and help find a recommended electrician.

 London Hearts can offer installation with costs varying £100-£150 and we can liaise with you to advise on dates the electricians will be in your area.
 It can be more cost-effective to get your local electrician to fit the equipment and we would advise considering this option as well.

 The installer must be able to produce a certificate to state that the install has been done to British Standards (Usually a BS7671, but can also be referred to as a Minor Electrical Installation Works or Electrical Installation Certificate).